xflows/cf_text_embeddings/README.md

 ## Installation
 Download this repository and run `python setup.py install` to install the package.
-To enable the package in the ClowdFlows Backend, edit the `local_settings.py` file like shown below:
+To enable it in the ClowdFlows Backend, edit the `local_settings.py` file like shown below:
 ```
 PACKAGE_TREE = [
     {